abde0103/Project-graphtransformer/README.md

 - Model performances (accuracy on test set) for different Signal-Noise-ratio (fixed q and variable p).
 - Model performances for different hidden dimension (cf "**[A Generalization of Transformer Networks to Graphs](https://arxiv.org/abs/2012.09699)**").
 - concatenating the Laplacion positional encoding and the input instead of summing them for full attention architecture and sparse attention architecture.
-- Testing different Positional encoding methods : without/with LaplacianPE/WL-PE.
+- Testing different Positional encoding methods : without/ with LaplacianPE/ WL-PE.
--

 ## 2. Added scripts
 - data/SBMs/generate_SBM.py : generate SBM datasets with the desired parameters